- year built

 - 53 feet

 - LR PC6

 Named after the famed explorer, Ferdinand Magellan, the MV Magellan Explorer is the first small passenger ship purpose-built for Antarctica fly cruises.
 She boasts technical solutions designed to enhance the expedition experience while offering a stylish and comfortable feel.
-Although the ship’s capacity is for 100 passengers, guests will be limited to only 71, ensuring the ultimate small ship polar air cruise experience.
+Although the ship’s capacity is for 100 passengers, guests will be limited to only 73, ensuring the ultimate small ship polar air cruise experience.
 She offers a variety of comfortable accommodations including the elusive single cabin.
-The Magellan Explorer is currently under construction in Valdivia, Chile, by ASENAV shipyard, and is set to begin offering the air cruise programs for the 2019-20 Antarctic season.
+The Magellan Explorer was constructed in Valdivia, Chile, by ASENAV shipyard.

 Magellan Explorer Review